scyllastrikes/JS_blackjack_app/README.md

 - this is my 2nd project so far and i am happy with how this is going so far
 - Contact me anytime if there is any queries about the code
 - Happy coding !!!

+Credits :
+- Scrimba for the free photo and some css and the start in JS
+- My little brother for capitalising the first letters of each srntence .